ssvassiliev/Summer_School_General/_episodes/09-planning.md

 - Efficiently parallelizing a serial code needs some careful planning and comes with an overhead.
 - Shorter independent tasks need more overall communication.
-- Longer tasks can cause other resources being left unused.
+- Longer tasks can cause other resources to be left unused.
-- Large variations of tasks-lengths can cause resources to be left unused, especially if the length of a task cannot approximated upfront.
+- Large variations of tasks-lengths can cause resources to be left unused, especially if the length of a task cannot be approximated upfront.
 - There are many textbooks and publications that describe different parallel algorithms.
 Try finding existing solutions for similar problems.
 - Domain Decomposition can be used in many cases to reduce communication by